cboard-org/ccboard/README.md

 ## IOS Platform

-You can find the documentation [here](https://cordova.apache.org/docs/en/11.x/guide/platforms/ios/index.html)
+A) Follow the cordova documentation [here](https://cordova.apache.org/docs/en/11.x/guide/platforms/ios/index.html)

-A) Install cocoapods using `sudo gem install cocoapods`.
+B) If is necessary, install cocoapods using `sudo gem install cocoapods`.

-B) On Xcode open AAC Cboard.xcworkspace
+C) Follow these setup steps in order:

+1. Complete all steps from the "Before setup" section above
+2. Complete all steps from the "One-time setup" section above
+3. Run `cordova prepare ios` to set up the initial iOS project structure

+D) On Xcode open `AAC Cboard.xcworkspace` that is located under `ccboard/platforms/ios` (Make sure to use the `.xcworkspace` to work with the cocoapods project )

 1. Select a group for the iOS sign-in certificate.
 2. Add the environment variables for the 'Google Plus Plugin' to XCODE: